missionpinball/mpf-docs/config/widget_player.rst

    The widget or widget group is added to the slide or display target.

 ``remove``
    The widget or widget group is removed from the slide or display target.
-This requires a ``key:`` value below.

 ``update``
    One or more of the widget or widget group's priorities is updated.
-This requires a ``key:`` value below.

 key:
 ~~~~